-You can program an entire family of parts on the TNC with a single part program.
+You can program an entire family of parts in a single part program.
 You do this by entering variables called Q parameters instead of fixed numerical values.

 - Q parameters can represent information such as:

 - Coordinate values

 - Feed rates

 - RPM

 - Cycle data